Conceptual artist, Environmental artist

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Christo letter and photographs concerning "wrapped floor" project, 1970

-- Image Gallery items from other collections related to Christo
+- Image and Media Gallery items from other collections related to Christo

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Christo, 1973 Aug.
 28-30, Archives of American Art, Smithsonian Institution.